 Second-Generation Antipsychotics (SGAs)

 SGAs are commonly used to treat the symptoms of bipolar disorder and are often paired with other medications, including mood stabilizers.
 They are generally used for treating manic or mixed episodes.

 SGAs are often prescribed to help control acute episodes of mania or depression.
 Finding the right medication is not an exact science; it is specific to each person.
 Currently, only quetiapine and the combination of olanzepine and fluoxetine (Symbax) are approved for treating bipolar depression.
 Regularly check with your doctor and the FDA website, as side effects can change over time.

 Antidepressants present special concerns when used in treating bipolar disorder, as they can trigger mania in some people.
-A National Institute of Mental Health study showed that taking an antidepressant also to a mood stabilizer is no more effective that using a mood stabilizer alone for bipolar I. This is an essential area to review treatment risks and benefits.
+The STEP-BD study from the National Institute of Mental Health showed that taking an antidepressant in addition to a mood stabilizer is no more effective that using a mood stabilizer alone for bipolar I. This is an essential area to review treatment risks and benefits.